All Episodes

 Maybe that's a good sign.

-So I don't know what they thought they would accomplish, but it definitely did not remove, it didn't remove Trump from office.
+So I don't know what they thought they would accomplish, but it definitely did not remove, it didn't remove Trump from office, if that's what they're hoping for.

-I I love the fact that the Trump administration is just mocking it, but not even mocking it hard.
+I love the fact that the Trump administration is just mocking it, but not even mocking it hard.

-They're just sort of gently mocking it, like there you go.
+They're just sort of gently mocking it.

 There you go.

-Tap tap tap on the head.
+Tap, tap, tap on the head.

-Good boy, good boy.
+Good boy.

 Go ahead.